Infisical/k8-kms-plugin/README.md

 💡 **IMPORTANT NOTE**: If you have multiple control plane nodes, you will have to perform the following steps for each of them.

 ### 1. Add the Infisical KMS plugin
 Create the appropriate resource definition file for the Infisical KMS plugin.
 You can refer to the file [here](https://github.com/Infisical/k8-kms-plugin/blob/main/templates/infisical-kms-plugin.yaml) as the starting point.
-The following are the supported flags:
+The following are the supported arguments:
 | Flag | Default Value | Description |
 |------|--------------|-------------|
 | `--host-url` | `https://app.infisical.com` | URL of Infisical instance |